mahazz/Linux-Server-Configuration/README.md

   - Enter file in the local directory `~/.ssh`
   - Enter in a passphrase twice.
 Two files will be generated (  `~/.ssh/grader_key` and `~/.ssh/grader_key.pub`)
   - Run `cat ~/.ssh/grader_key.pub` and copy the contents of the file
-  - Log in to the grader virtual machine
+  - Log in to the grader virtual machine and the password is (Maha#123)
 - On the grader's virtual machine:
   - Create a new directory called `~/.ssh` (`mkdir .ssh`)
   - Run `sudo nano ~/.ssh/authorized_keys` and paste the content into this file, save and exit